jgrodziski/keycloak-clojure/doc/docs/concepts.md

 ### Identification and Authentication
 *Identification* means knowing who is interacting with your application and so you need a repository of identities (the persons or systems that interact with your application).
 Those identities can be handled by keycloak itself or it can delegates to another "storage" of identity, that's called [User Storage Federation](https://www.keycloak.org/docs/latest/server_admin/index.html#_user-storage-federation)

 So *Identification* deals with the way users of the application are identified: what’s the identifier? where are they stored?
-What’s the provisionning of the users?
+What’s the provisioning of the users?
 Once a user is identified, *Authentication* mechanism assesses whether the person or system is really who’s she said to be.
 The mechanism to assess a user’s identity is called an authentication factor, we can combine several of them (multi-factor authentication).
 They are categorized with:

 - what we know (password)